aidinforooghi/phase-3-project/README.md

 ```

 ## Contributor's Guide
 Contributions are welcome!
-If you'd like to contribute to the Movie Database project, please follow these steps:
+If you'd like to contribute to the Enrollment Management System project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature-branch`